eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 ^^^^^^^

 OpenSSL is a robust toolkit for the TLS and SSL protocols and a general-purpose cryptography library.
-Install it by running the following command inside an administrative shell with *PowerShell* and execute the following command:
+Install it by running the following command inside an administrative shell with *PowerShell*:

 .. code-block:: bash